 Important

-You must configure authentication using one of the methods described in the Set Up Authentication with AWS IAM Roles before you can use this connection string format.
+You must configure authentication using one of the methods described in Set Up Authentication with AWS IAM Roles before you can use this connection string format.

 Connecting to Atlas using AWS IAM authentication with the